-In accordance with Arkansas Code of 1987 Annotated, paragraph 6-61-110, first-time entering undergraduate students (includes students who entered college the summer of 1995 or thereafter and students who enter with advanced standing) who enroll in baccalaureate degree programs or associate degree transfer programs must meet the following placement standards prior to enrollment in college-level mathematics or English composition courses.
+In accordance with Arkansas Code of 1987 Annotated, paragraph 6-61-110, first-time entering undergraduate students (includes students who entered college the summer of 1995 or thereafter and students who enter with advanced standing) who enroll in baccalaureate degree programs or associate degree transfer programs must meet the following placement standards prior to enrollment in college-level mathematics, reading, or English composition courses.
 Remedial courses do not provide credit toward a degree.

 Mathematics - Students scoring 19 or above on the mathematics section of the ACT, 460 or above on the quantitative portion of SAT-1, may enroll in college-level mathematics courses.
-Students who take the COMPASS and score a 41 or above on the mathematics section may enroll in college-level mathematics courses.
+Students who take the COMPASS and score a 41 or above on the algebra section may enroll in college-level mathematics courses.
 Students not meeting the standard must successfully complete a developmental (precollege level) mathematics program, demonstrating achievement at least as sophisticated as intermediate algebra, in order to be placed in college-level mathematics courses.

 English Composition - Students scoring 19 or above on the English section of the ACT or 450 or above on the writing section of SAT-I may enroll in college-level English courses.
 Students who take the COMPASS and score a 80 or above on the writing section may enroll in college-level English courses.
 Students not meeting the standard must successfully complete a developmental program.